How Effective are your RFP’s? (3 Key Indicators)

 3. Competitive Quotations – The prices quoted by your vendors is the third and possibly the most important indicator and YES, this will be a factor.
 If your RFP content is clear, the quoted prices will reflect this.
 Removing unknowns will reduce project costs.

 All the above are key indicators as to how effective your RFP is.
-If you are a seasoned professional it is a known fact that a poorly written RFP and a weak Statement of Work (SOW) will yield both poor and more expensive results.
-We at RFQPro continually stress to our readers the importance of including enough information in your SOW to ensure your Suppliers do not pad their quotations because they are uncertain as to the requested work they will be required to perform.
+If you are a seasoned professional, it is a known fact that a poorly written RFP and a weak Statement of Work (SOW) will yield both poor and more expensive results.
+We at RFQPro continually stress to our readers the importance of including enough information in your SOW to ensure your suppliers do not pad their quotations because they are uncertain as to the requested work they will be required to perform.
 When a supplier is unsure of what their duties will be, it is natural for them to build in additional funds to cover any unforeseen requirements or contingencies.
-This will result in the Buyer paying more to complete the project and ultimately drive up the project budget.
+This will result in the buyer paying more to complete the project and ultimately drive up the project budget.

-To eliminate this from happening work with your internal user group or consultant to develop a proper SOW and make sure all the commercial aspects are clearly articulated.
-If both of these areas are properly presented you will be well on your way to improving the chances of receiving quality responses from all invited suppliers.
+To eliminate this from happening, work with your internal user group or consultant to develop a proper SOW and make sure all the commercial aspects are clearly articulated.
+If both of these areas are properly presented, you will be well on your way to improving the chances of receiving quality responses from all invited suppliers.

 Insufficient detail is the primary reason why many projects fail or become delayed.
-It may lead to reduced competition (vendors simply don’t propose or submit), legal challenges, unfair competition (often one vendor knows the requirement), higher project costs or prices (from risk of the unknown), exceptions and hedging will result from insufficient scope.
+It may lead to reduced competition (vendors simply don’t propose or submit), legal challenges, unfair competition (often one vendor knows the requirement), higher project costs or prices (from risk of the unknown), and exceptions and hedging will result from insufficient scope.

 Let RFQPro help.
 Visit the list of forms we can supply to improve the effectiveness of your RFP’s.